insin/nwb/docs/guides/ReactComponents.md

 nwb new react-component react-loading-button
 ```

-You'll be asked a few questions about your component's build configuration.
+You'll be asked a few questions about your project's build configuration.

-> **Note:**
+> **Note:** If you want to skip these questions, you can pass an `-f` or `--force` flag to accept the default configuration, or just keep bashing `Enter` to accept the defaults.
 >
-> If you want to skip these questions, you can pass an `-f` or `--force` flag to accept the default configuration, or just keep bashing `Enter` to accept the defaults.
->
 > If you want to skip *reading* about these questions, continue on to [Project Layout](#project-layout).

+### Build Configuration Questions

-nwb will always create an ES5 build for your component in `lib/`, which is the primary way people will use it when installed via npm, and is pointed to by the project's `main` config in `package.json`.
+nwb will always create an ES5 build for your project in `lib/`, which is the primary way it will be used when installed via npm, with default `package.json` `main` config pointing to `lib/index.js`.

-The questions below are about *additional* builds.
+Configuration questions are asked about *additional* builds

+#### ECMAScript 6 (ES6) Modules Build

 ```
 Creating a react-component project...